scottpetrovic/krita-org-hugo/content/en/posts/2016/interview-with-sara-tepes.md

 ### What was your first impression?

 I was curious about the program but I didn’t like the brush blending.
-At the time, all the “painterly” brushes had color blending and it annoyed me a lot.
+At the time, all the "painterly" brushes had color blending and it annoyed me a lot.
 Thank God that’s not the case with the program right now!

 ### What do you love about Krita?